Leveraging Contact Network Information in Clustered Randomized Studies of Contagion Processes: Simulation Study

-In principle, our doubly-robust approach to estimation should remove bias as well as reduce variance in the estimation of $\beta_A$.
+In principle, the randomized setting should be free from confounding factors, and the augmented GEE approach should reduce variance in the estimation of $\beta_A$.
+All GEEs used an exchangeable correlation structure.
 Based on the simulation specifications, we define estimation metrics for the average exposure effect $\beta_A$.
 For $r=1,...,R$ replicates, the estimate of exposure effect is denoted $\widehat{\beta}_r$ and the estimated standard deviation $\widehat{\text{sd}}(\widehat{\beta}_r)$.
-These standard deviation estimates are compared with the empirical bootstrap estimates evaluated as the standard deviations of all the estimates $\ \widehat{\beta}_r$ in the R replicates.
-Empirical power and coverage are derived from these simulation study point estimates and confidence intervals.
-Although the contagious spreading rates in unexposed and exposed groups are specified as $p_0$ and $p_1$, the true value for the average exposure effect must be determined through simulation \cite{woodward2001}.
-Because the doubly-robust GEE yields consistent exposure effect estimates \cite{kurth2006} under appropriate assumptions, the true value for $\beta^*$ is estimated as the average of all exposure effect estimates calculated with correctly specified models (known in simulation), $\beta^*_A := \frac{1}{R}\sum_{r=1}^R\widehat{\beta^*}_r$.
+These standard deviation estimates are compared with the empirical bootstrap estimates, which are calculated as the standard deviations of all estimates $\ \widehat{\beta}_r$ in the R replicates.
+Empirical power and coverage are derived from these simulation study point estimates and their confidence intervals.
+Power is based on 0.05 level tests of the exposure effect.
+Coverage is defined as the percentage of replicates for which the true value of exposure effect is included in the 95\% confidence interval of its estimate.
+Since the contagious spreading rates in unexposed and exposed groups are specified as $p_0$ and $p_1$ at the node level, the true value for the average exposure effect must be estimated through simulation \citep{woodward2001}.
+To estimate the true underlying exposure effect $\beta_A$, we simulate an additional 20,000 clustered randomized trials, each with a uniquely generated network satisfying the scenario of interest, and obtain the mean treatment effect, averaged over all trials.
 We define improvement in estimation efficiency as the percent reduction in root mean squared error (RMSE) for each covariate set in the outcome model, comparing the augmentation adjustment $\widehat{\text{RMSE}}_\text{adj}$ to that of the unadjusted GEE ($\widehat{\text{RMSE}}_\text{GEE}$):